pmndrs/assets/README.md

 npm install @pmndrs/assets
 ```

-These assets are base64 packed javascript exports that can be npm installed and imported.
+Base64 packed javascript exports that can be npm installed and imported.
 They are thereby self-hosted and safe from outages.
+All assets are optimized and compressed.

 # Index